drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 $$h_{con,t,in} = \frac{2k_{\text{in}}}{\delta_{\text{in}}}\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (48)$$

-where $k_{\text{in}}\ $and $\delta_{\text{in}}$ are the thermal conductivity and thickness of the insulator.
+where $k_{\text{in}}\ $and $\delta_{\text{in}}$ are the thermal conductivity and thickness of the insulator, respectively.
 The contact area between the TPT and insulator is given by:

 $$A_{t,in} = A\left( \frac{w - D_{o}}{w} \right)\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (49)$$